bouchard/slate/source/includes/_voter-status.md

 end
 ```

-The same endpoint can be used to obtain a voter's status (`{ 'voted' : true|false }`).
+The same endpoint can be used to obtain a voter's status.
 This can be used, for example, to send out your own custom vote reminders to those voters who have not yet voted.

 Voter status requests use the same parameters as above, but will request a JSON response (header of: `Accept: application/json`).